 He has created the universe to follow sets of laws.
 These are the laws of physics, the laws of nature, and various other scientific laws.

-What we see now in regards to climate change and natural disasters is simply a manifestation of the laws of the universe.
+What we see now in regards to climate change and natural disasters is a manifestation of laws of the universe.
 The change in climate of the earth has consequences – and we are seeing those now.

 Allah is in control of everything in the universe, but He has also given us free will and we must face the consequences of the choices we make.